Carsten de Dreu

 Professor of Social and Organisational Psychology

 Carsten K.W.
-De Dreu is full professor in Social and Organizational Psychology at Leiden University, Distinguished Reseach Fellow at the University of Oxford, and affiliated with the Center for Experimental Economics and Political Decision Making at the University of Amsterdam.
+De Dreu is full professor in Social and Organisational Psychology at Leiden University, Distinguished Research Fellow at the University of Oxford, and affiliated with the Center for Experimental Economics and Political Decision Making at the University of Amsterdam.

-Carsten De Dreu is fellow of the Society for Personality and Social Psychology, the Society for Industrial and Organizational Psychology, the Association for Psychological Science.
-In 2012 he was elected into the Royal Netherlands Academy of Sciences.
+He is an elected fellow of several learned societies, including the Society for Personality and Social Psychology, Association for Psychological Science, and the Royal Netherlands Academy of Sciences.
 He is a former president of the International Association for Conflict Management (2001), and the European Association for Social Psychology (2008-2011).

 - lezingen en/of workshops geven op het expertisegebied onderhandelen en creativiteit